 Who should manage a zero-trust network?

-Security teams should develop and maintain the overall zero-trust architecture.
-That said, network teams should deploy and manage certain parts of the framework, such as network tools and services.
-The reason for this is the network team likely has more experience configuring and managing the network tools that make up the zero-trust network, including network switches, routers, firewalls, remote access VPN and network monitoring tools.
+Security teams should develop and maintain the overall zero-trust security posture.
+That said, network teams should deploy and manage certain parts of the framework, such as network infrastructure tools and services.
+The network team likely has more experience configuring and managing the network tools that make up the zero-trust network, including network switches, routers, firewalls, remote access VPNs and network monitoring tools.
 While these roles and tasks may fall into the hands of the network team, it's important that the security team perform regular audits to ensure the network properly adheres to all processes that make up the entire zero-trust framework.